 Your instructor may want you to use a particular style.
 When in doubt, ask.

 The following style guide books are available on reserve at the Library Services Desk.
 They can be checked out for use in the Library only.

-See Purdue Owl: Research and Citation, or ask at the Library Services Desk for help.
+See Purdue Owl: Research and Citation Resources, or ask at the Library Services Desk for help.